native sdks for ios · android · react native · flutter, or one endpoint · one line to initialize

 Can I compare iOS and Android without a data person?

 That is the point.
 You ask in plain English and get a computed answer: the dashboard ask bar answers about your data, and your coding agent over MCP answers from your editor ("what's my activation rate on iOS vs Android?").
-Both read the same deterministic reports, and a CI test fails the build if they ever disagree, so you never get a made-up number.
+Both read the same deterministic reports.

 keep reading